 Depending on your Testing Type choice and programming language choice, Cypress will automatically create a recommended folder structure for you.
 It also allows you to configure the structure.
 However, for a new user, the default folder structure is recommended.

-The next folder is integration; This is the main folder to store all your test.
+cypress/e2e folder, earlier known as the integration folder, is the main folder to store all your test.
 We add the Basic, End to End Test, Visual or Cucumber test here.
-All your spec files will be here.
-Test file can be written as .js, .jsx, .coffee and .cjsx.
+We keep all our spec files here.

-- command.js: is the file where you add your commonly used functions and custom commands.
+- command.js: Command file is where you add your commonly used functions and custom commands.
 It includes functions you may call to use in different tests, such as the login function.
 Cypress created some functions for you, and you can override them here if you want.

-- index.js: This file runs before every single spec file.
-This file is a great place to put global configuration and behavior that modifies Cypress like before or before each.
-By default, it is importing only commands.js, but you can import or require other files to keep things organized.
+- e2e.js (component.js): This file is a great place to put global configuration and behavior that modifies Cypress like before or before each.
+By default, it imports only commands.js, but you can import other files to keep things organized.

 - component-index.html: This file is created only when you choose component testing option.
 By default, Cypress renders your components into this HTML file.
 Use this file to edit the spec's fixtured HTML or styling components.
 It lets you add your application's fonts and global CDN downloads.

 There is no folder with the name Assets, but several folders are considered asset folders.
 These folders are generated after a test run, containing assets that were generated during the test run.

 - cypress/downloads: This folder is automatically created when your test downloads any file and stores all the downloaded files.

 - cypress/screenshots: It stores screenshots captured during the test.